fastcatai/fastcatai.github.io/index.md

 To handle the entirety of this annotation process we introduce the software *Fast Colonoscopy Annotation Tool* (FastCAT).
-This tool provides assistance to your annotation process in endoscopic videos but can easilybe extended to any other medical domain.
+This tool provides assistance to your annotation process in endoscopic videos but can easily be extended to any other medical domain.